MicrosoftDocs/dynamics-365-project-operations/articles/budget/project-budget-management-overview-res-non-stocked.md

 ms.author: nimaski
 ---

-# Project budget management overview
+# Project budget management overview for resource non-stocked

 [!INCLUDE[banner](../includes/banner.md)]

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-This article provides an overview of the end-to-end project budget management process in project-based organizations, in the context of resource non-stocked deployment.
+This article provides an overview of the end-to-end project budget management process in project-based organizations, this article covers in the context of resource non-stocked deployment.

 In a project, each phase, task, or work package incurs costs as labor, materials, and expenses.
 A project budget represents a point-in-time snapshot of the estimated spend across the project phases and its associated tasks.